wavemaker/docs/docs/developing-with-agents/aira-agents/marketplace-agent.md

 last_update: { author: "Author Name" }
 ---

-## Overview

-The **wm_marketplace_agent** is responsible for discovering and installing artifacts from the WaveMaker Marketplace.
-Its role is to safely introduce external, prebuilt components into a project while ensuring compatibility and avoiding unsupported or destructive changes.
+The Marketplace Agent discovers and installs reusable artifacts from the WaveMaker Marketplace.
+Its job is to safely bring external, prebuilt components into a project without breaking it.

-This agent does not configure, customize, or refactor installed artifacts.
-It focuses strictly on discovery, validation, and installation.
+The agent does not configure, customize, or refactor anything it installs.
+It only handles discovery, validation, and installation.

+All changes flow through Studio APIs, consistent with other WaveMaker agents.

 ## Role in AIRA Architecture

-The Marketplace Agent operates as a specialized execution agent under the orchestration of the **wm_agent**.
+The Marketplace Agent is a specialized execution agent.
+It runs under the orchestration of the `wm_agent`.

-It is invoked when a workflow requires reusable functionality that already exists in the WaveMaker Marketplace, such as prefabs, connectors, or WMX components.
-While the wm_agent coordinates execution and other agents integrate or bind installed artifacts, the Marketplace Agent handles the acquisition step.

-This agent does not decide *how* an artifact is used.
-It only ensures that the correct artifact is installed safely.
+The `wm_agent` decides *when* a marketplace artifact is needed.
+The Marketplace Agent handles *how* that artifact is safely acquired.
+Once installation completes, control returns to the `wm_agent`.
+Other agents then bind, configure, or extend the installed artifact.

+The Marketplace Agent never decides usage or behavior.

+## How It Works

+The agent operates between the marketplace, Studio APIs, and GitHub.

+- User Intent → wm_agent → Marketplace Agent
+- Marketplace Agent → Studio APIs → Application
+- GitHub → Artifact Versions → Marketplace Agent

+GitHub remains the source of truth for artifact source and versions.
+The agent only installs approved, versioned artifacts.

+## Supported Artifacts

+The agent installs only supported artifact types.

+- These include prefabs, connectors, and WMX components.
+- WMX components apply only to React Native projects.
+- Themes are explicitly excluded.

+Unsupported artifact types are never installed.

 ## Core Responsibilities

-### Marketplace Discovery and Search
+### Marketplace Discovery

-The Marketplace Agent browses, searches, and filters WaveMaker Marketplace artifacts based on user intent and project context.
-It helps identify suitable artifacts and resolves ambiguity when multiple artifacts appear to match a request.
+The agent searches and filters marketplace artifacts based on user intent and project context.
+Discovery is read-only and has no side effects.

-Artifact selection is explicit and deliberate.
-No installation occurs as a side effect of discovery.
+If multiple artifacts match the request, the agent surfaces options.
+No installation happens during discovery.

 ### Artifact Installation

-The agent installs supported marketplace artifacts into the project.
-This includes prefabs, connectors, and WMX components, with WMX components being applicable only to React Native projects.

-Installation is performed only after compatibility has been validated and explicit confirmation has been obtained.
+Installation occurs only after explicit confirmation.
+The agent installs the selected artifact through Studio APIs.
+The agent never installs artifacts automatically or speculatively.

 ### Compatibility Validation

-Before installation, the Marketplace Agent validates that the selected artifact is compatible with the current project type, platform, and environment.
-If compatibility cannot be confirmed, installation does not proceed.
+Before installation, the agent validates compatibility.
+Validation checks include project type, platform, and supported environment.
+If compatibility cannot be confirmed, installation stops.

-This validation step protects the project from runtime or build-time failures.
+This step prevents build-time and runtime failures.

 ## Execution Scope

-The Marketplace Agent operates strictly within the marketplace discovery and installation layer.
+The Marketplace Agent operates only at the acquisition layer.

-It is authorized to browse marketplace listings, retrieve artifact metadata, validate compatibility, and install supported artifact types.
-Its scope does not include configuring artifacts, modifying application logic, or managing themes.
+- It can browse marketplace listings, fetch metadata, validate compatibility, and install supported artifacts.

-Unsupported artifact types are never installed.
+- It cannot configure artifacts, modify application logic, or manage themes.

+Anything beyond installation is handled by other agents.

 ## Context Handling and Data Flow

-The Marketplace Agent receives scoped instructions from the wm_agent, including artifact intent, project context, and confirmation to install.

-It produces installation results and artifact references that are passed back to the wm_agent.
-Downstream agents may then configure or bind the installed artifacts as needed.

-If artifact intent is ambiguous or compatibility is unclear, the agent pauses and requests clarification.
+The agent receives scoped instructions from the `wm_agent`.
+These instructions include artifact intent, project context, and install confirmation.
+The agent returns installation results and artifact references.
+If intent is unclear or compatibility cannot be determined, the agent pauses and requests clarification.

 ## Authority and Constraints

-The Marketplace Agent operates under strict installation constraints.
+The agent operates under strict constraints.

-It cannot install themes or unsupported artifact types.
-Every installation requires explicit user confirmation, and compatibility must be validated before any artifact is added to the project.
+- It installs only supported artifact types.
+- Every installation requires explicit confirmation.
+- Compatibility validation is mandatory.

-The agent does not bypass validation, infer suitability, or install artifacts speculatively.
+The agent does not infer suitability, bypass validation, or perform speculative installs.

-These constraints ensure that marketplace usage remains safe, intentional, and reversible.
+These constraints are intentional and enforced.

-## Execution Flow (High-Level)
+## Execution Flow

-At a high level, the Marketplace Agent is invoked to locate and install a marketplace artifact.
-It identifies suitable options, validates compatibility, confirms intent, and performs installation.
-Once complete, control returns to the wm_agent.
+At a high level, the flow is linear and controlled.

+1. The `wm_agent` identifies a need for a marketplace artifact.
+2. The Marketplace Agent discovers matching artifacts.
+3. Compatibility is validated against the project context.
+4. Explicit confirmation is obtained.
+5. The artifact is installed via Studio APIs.
+6. Control returns to the `wm_agent`.

-The agent does not participate in post-install configuration or usage.
+The agent does not participate after installation.

-## Design Invariants
+## Non-Negotiable Rules

-The following conditions are always true for the Marketplace Agent.
+The following conditions are always true.

-* Artifacts are installed only after explicit confirmation.
+- Artifacts install only after explicit confirmation.
-* Compatibility is validated before installation.
+- Compatibility is validated before installation.
-* Only supported artifact types are installed.
+- Only supported artifact types are installed.
-* Marketplace discovery does not trigger side effects.
+- Discovery never causes side effects.
-* Installation is isolated from configuration and usage.
+- Installation is isolated from configuration and usage.

-Violation of these invariants results in an unsafe installation state.
+Breaking any invariant results in an unsafe state.